James Bray (cricketer, born 1790)

 James Bray (11 October 1790 – 31 January 1869) was an English cricketer who played at the beginning of the 19th century.

 Bray was born at Waldron in Sussex in 1790.
-He was a gamekeeper by trade and played cricket for Hawkhurst, close to the border between Sussex and Kent.
-He played in a total of eight first-class cricket matches between 1816 and 1827, four of which were for Sussex teams.
-He made his first-class debut in 1816 for Sussex, playing against Epsom at Lord's.
-In 1826 he played twice for Kent XIs against Sussex sides and the following year played twice for Sussex against Kent.
-He also played two first-class matches for The Bs, one in 1817 and the other, his final first-class match, in 1827.
+He was a gamekeeper by trade and played for Hawkhurst, close to the border between Sussex and Kent.
+He played in a total of eight historically important matches between 1816 and 1827, four of which were for Sussex.
+He made his important debut in 1816 for Sussex, playing against Epsom at Lord's.
+In 1826 he played twice for Kent against Sussex and the following year played twice for Sussex against Kent.
+He also played two important matches for The Bs, one in 1817 and the other, his last, in 1827.

 Bray died at Waldron in 1869 aged 78.